Enjoyed for centuries, tea tends to be almost calorie-free, full of flavor, and it is generally among the healthier of drink choices.

 Depending on the specific tea and spices used, the flavor of chai tea can vary quite a lot.
-However, it's generally creamy, a little spicy, and it has a warming feeling while drinking it.
+However, it is generally creamy, a little spicy, and it has a warming feeling while drinking it.

-Chai tea will provide much of the same benefits as black tea, with the high polyphenol content of the spices an added bonus.
+Chai tea will provide much of the same benefits as black tea, with the high polyphenol content of the spices perhaps being an added bonus.

 Chrysanthemums are flowering plants that originate in East Asia, and we can mainly find them in China.

 The flowers of this family of plants can vary in color, but they are edible and we can cultivate their leaves to make chrysanthemum tea.

 Like all flower teas, chrysanthemum has a floral aroma alongside a light and slightly sweet flavor.

 Traditionally seen as a herbal medicine in the East, people believe the drink has anti-inflammatory properties.

 However, although the tea contains various polyphenols, there is very little research to confirm the purported benefits (9).

 9. Dandelion Tea